dh-js/print-on-demand-automation-node-app/README.md

 The application is started by running the `server.js` file.
 The server listens on port 3003 and automatically opens the application in the default web browser.

 The application can also be packaged into a portable executable file using PKG.
 This allows the client to run the app on their PC as needed.

+The application uses Puppeteer's stealth plugin to avoid being detected as a bot by Etsy.
+If too many requests are made, Etsy may temporarily block the application.
+In this case, the application will inform the user and stop the scraping process.
+Random delays are used to mimic human behavior and further avoid bot detection.

 ## Dependencies